Jesus-Maza/SimpleTweet/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] You are able to click on the tweets.
+- [x] Some tweets that images embedded to them (not all).

 ## Video Walkthrough